Get cozy with a $15 California cab that begs for roasted chicken

 Primitivo is the same grape as California’s zinfandel but hailing from Italy.
 This wine shows tart cranberry and wood spice flavors combined with an Old World earthiness, softening on the palate to a boysenberry finish.
 Kosher Mevushal.
 ABV: 14 percent.

-Imported by Victor Wines, distributed by M. Touton: Available in the District at A. Litteri, the Bottle Shop, Central Liquors, Morris Miller Wine & Liquor, Open Door Market, Sherry’s Fine Wine & Liquor.
+Imported by Victor Wines, distributed by M. Touton: Available in the District at A. Litteri, the Bottle Shop, Central Liquors, Morris Miller Wine & Liquor, Open Door Market, Rodman’s, Sherry’s Fine Wine & Liquor.
 Available in Maryland at Cork 57 Beer and Wine in Bethesda; Moti’s Market in Rockville; Old Farm Liquors in Frederick; Quarry Wine & Spirits, Village Wine & Liquors and Wine Source in Baltimore; the Wine Loft in Pikesville.
 Available in Virginia at Everyday Sommelier in Lynchburg; the Italian Gourmet in Vienna.

 Backsberg Chardonnay 2019